KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> q.a[-1]
 3
 ```
-In addition to Python operators, one invoke q functions on kdb+ objects directly from Python using convenient attribute access / method call syntax.
+In addition to Python operators, one invokes q functions on kdb+ objects directly from Python using the convenient attribute access / method call syntax.

 For example
 ```python